 Air Door Actuators

 Cables were used in older models to control mode and blend doors.
 These were replaced with vacuum motors and electric actuators.
 Vacuum-operated controls are great for doors that are either open or closed.
-The outside air recirculation door is an example of a door that is often vacuum controlled.
+The outside air recirculation door is an example of a door that is often vacuum-controlled.
 An air blend door needs precise control.
 Electric stepper motors with many positions (0 – 255) are used to achieve this control.

-When closed, the blend door blocks air from passing through the heater core providing maximum cooling.
+When closed, the blend door blocks air from passing through the heater core, providing maximum cooling.
 As it opens, it allows more and more air to pass through the core; mixing the air provides the desired temperature.

 When replaced, they typically require calibration.
 The actuator motor contains a controller that receives a voltage signal from the main controller.